bloominstituteoftechnology/React-Redux-App/README.md

 ### Description

-In this project you'll take this crypto currency tracker app and build two custom hooks that, when composed together, will allow users to set and persist a dark mode preference.
+In this project you'll choose an api to consume.
+You will build an application from scratch that uses your chosen API and displays the data you are getting from it.

 ## Project Set Up